 If you are a tenant in a rent-stabilized or rent-controlled apartment, you should know your legal rights and options.
 Contact Justin Brasch at (212) 267-2500 to arrange a consultation.

-Our office is familiar with the Rent Regulations and has extensive experience in all aspects of the judicial process in residential landlord-tenant matters, including motions, hearings, and trials.
-Our firm has extensive knowledge of Housing Court procedures, NYC Rent Regulations, HPD issues and DHCR rules and regulations.
+Our office is familiar with the rent-stabilized regulations and has extensive experience in all aspects of the judicial process in residential landlord-tenant matters, including motions, hearings, and trials.
+Our firm has extensive knowledge of the difference in Housing Court procedures, NYC Rent Regulations, HPD issues, and DHCR rules and regulations.

 The Law Offices of Justin C. Brasch can help you protect your rights as a tenant under this new law and assist you with lawsuits, buyouts, harassment and potential evictions.